gaoyang07/InternLM/docs/en/ecosystem/ecosystem.md

 Ollama bundles model weights, configuration, and data into a single package, defined by a Modelfile.
 It optimizes setup and configuration details, enabling users to easily set up and execute LLMs locally (in CPU and GPU modes).

-The following snippet presents the Modefile of InternLM2.5 with `internlm3-8b-instruct` as an example.
+The following snippet presents the Modelfile of InternLM2.5 with `internlm3-8b-instruct` as an example.
 Note that the model has to be converted to GGUF model at first.

 ```shell
 echo 'FROM ./internlm3-8b-instruct.gguf